5 Mistakes to Avoid When Making Beef Stew

 Vegetables cook a lot quicker than beef, so there’s no reason to add them to the pot at the same time.
 Add them too soon, and you’ll be left with mushy (and unappetizing) veggies.

-→ Follow this tip: Add hearty vegetables, like carrots, turnips, and potatoes halfway through cooking.
+Follow this tip: Add hearty vegetables, like carrots, turnips, and potatoes halfway through cooking and layer the ingredients.
 If you plan to include delicate vegetables, like peas, wait to add them until a few minutes before taking the stew off the heat.

 Don’t make your stew stand alone.
 Without bread or noodles how will you mop up the bottom of the bowl?